arcanemachine/svelte-reddit/README.md

 ---

-# svelte app
+# svelte-reddit

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+This is a minimalist reddit client made using Svelte.

 ```bash
 npx degit sveltejs/template svelte-app